samaea/virtual-assistant-workshop/README.md

    1. The Point of Interest (POI) Skill adds the funtionality to the bot to find points of interest and directions, powered by Azure Maps and FourSquare.
 The template automates the deployment of the POI skill, however we need to insert the Azure Maps API key manually:

 **Navigate to www.portal.azure.com** and log in with your Lab credentials.
-On the left, click on **Resource Groups** and find your **{LABUSER-Pointofinterest Resource Group**.
+On the left, click on **Resource Groups** and find your **{LABUSERNAME}-Pointofinterest Resource Group**.
 If you click on it, you will find the Azure services that were deployed with the previous steps we performed. **Search for the Azure service with the typ "Azure Maps Account"**.
 Click on it and find in the left pane **Authentication**.
 Open and copy the **Primary Key** to your sticky notes/notepad.

    [SCREENSHOTPLACEHOLDER]